SAP-archive/btp-workflow-management-opensap/Week 1/Unit 3/readme.md

       <img src="images/setup-import-5.png" width = "600">

-    > In the **Import Package** popup that comes, click on **Import** to continue.
+    > - In the **Import Package** popup that comes, click on **Import** to continue.
        > <img src="images/setup-import-51.png" width = "400">

-    > Wait for the content to import.
+    > - Wait for the content to import.
 It will take 2-3 minutes for the content to be imported.
        > <img src="images/setup-import-52.png" width = "400">

+    > - If you get issue of **User credentials provided in the WM_CF_SPACE_PROVIDER destination are invalid**, then follow the Troubleshooting below to setup the business rules in an alternative way.

 9. Click on **My Live Processes** link on top left to go back the to Live Processes dashboard.
     > Once the content is import successfully, you will see the *Import* button changes to *Configure*.